shrays/DodgeScript/README.md

 _A realtime, Hypixel Bedwars stats-grabber_

 ## Description
-DodgeScript is a Python project meant for grabbing Hypixel Bedwars stats from members of a lobby by simply screenshotting the player list.
-This means users can quickly determine whether the lobby is filled with sweaty players and promptly evacuate before the round starts.
+DodgeScript is a Python project meant for grabbing Hypixel Bedwars stats from members of a lobby by simply screenshotting the tab menu player list.
+This means users can better understand the skills of their opponents or quickly know when to dodge into a different lobbybefore the round starts.
 The script works in a matter of seconds and uses Mojang and Hypixel's API to get the information.
 ## Installation
 Installing DodgeScript is as simple as the following:
 ```sh